 Note that the first clause in the above ensures that parts of wholes (for example your heart, which is a part of you) do not s-depend on the wholes of which they are parts.

-If a s-depends_on b at t we can also say that a’s existence requires (necessitates) the existence of b [66], or that a is of necessity associated with some b because a is an instance of a certain universal.
-The s-dependence of an entity a on another entity b holds for the duration of the existence of a.
+If b s-depends_on c at t we can also say that b’s existence requires (necessitates) the existence of c [66], or that b is of necessity associated with some c because b is an instance of a certain universal.
+The s-dependence of an entity b on another entity c holds for the duration of the existence of b.

-Thus for continuants a and b, if b is such that a s-depends_on b at t, then if b ceases to exist so also does a.
-The ceasing to exist of a occurs as a matter of necessity (it is in a sense immediate and automatic).
+Thus for continuants b and c, if c is such that b s-depends_on c at t, then if c ceases to exist so also does b.
+The ceasing to exist of b occurs as a matter of necessity (it is in a sense immediate and automatic).
 Thus s-dependence is different from the sort of dependence which is involved, for instance, when we assert that an organism is dependent on food or shelter; or that a child is dependent on its mother.
 Your body is dependent on molecules of oxygen for its life, not however for its existence.
 Similarly, s-dependence is different from the sort of dependence that is involved when we assert that every object requires, at any given time t, some spatial region at which it is located at that time.
-(We use ‘located_at’ for dependence of this sort.)
+(We use ‘occupies_spatial_region’ for dependence of this sort.)

-For occurrents, s-dependence obtains between every process and its participants in the sense that, as a matter of necessity, this process could not have existed unless these or those participants existed also.
+For occurrents, editor-note(occurrent)[s-dependence obtains between every process and its participants in the sense that, as a matter of necessity, this process could not have existed unless these or those participants existed also.
 A process may have a succession of participants at different phases of its unfolding.
 Thus there may be different players on the field at different times during the course of a football game; but the process which is the entire game s-depends_on all of these players nonetheless.
-Some temporal parts of this process will s-depend_on on only some of the players.
+Some temporal parts of this process will s-depend_on on only some of the players.]

-S-dependence is just one type of dependence among many; it is what, in the literature, is referred to as ‘existential dependence’ [87, 46, 65, 20], since it has to do with the parasitism among entities for their existence; there are other types of dependence defined in terms of specific dependence, including generic dependence which is dealt with below.
+editor-note(specifically depends on)[S-dependence is just one type of dependence among many; it is what, in the literature, is referred to as ‘existential dependence’ [87, 46, 65, 20], since it has to do with the parasitism among entities for their existence]; there are other types of dependence defined in terms of specific dependence, including generic dependence which is dealt with below.
 Other types of dependence not addressed in BFO 2.0 include:

 frame dependence (of spatial and temporal regions on spatiotemporal regions)

 dependence for origin (e.g. an artifact such as a spark plug depends on human designers and engineers for the origin of its existence, not however for its continued existence; you depend similarly on your parents for your origin, not however for your continued existence; the boundary of Iraq depended on certain decisions made by the British and French diplomats Sir Mark Sykes and François Georges-Picot in 1916; it does not, however, depend on Sykes and Picot for its continued existence.

 a(s-depends on)[Theorem: an entity does not s-depend_on any of its (continuant or occurrent) parts or on anything it is part of.
 [013-002]]